XpressAI/xircuits/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
+Please include a summary which includes relevant motivation and context.
+You may also describe the code changes.
 List any dependencies that are required for this change.

-Fixes # (issue)
+## References

+If applicable, note issue numbers this pull request addresses.
+You can also note any other pull requests that address this issue and how this pull request is different.

 ## Pull Request Type

-Please delete options that are not relevant.

 - [ ] Xpipes Core (Jupyterlab Related changes)
 - [ ] Xpipes Canvas (Custom RD Related changes)
 - [ ] Xpipes Component Library
 - [ ] Others (Please Specify)

-### Component List

-Please delete this section if not a Component Library pull request

-- [ ] Component Library Name > Class Component Name: short description

 ## Type of Change

-Please delete options that are not relevant.

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)